COACH TRAINING & INFORMATION

 The Rules

 Understanding the rules is vital to being a good coach.
-Managers - Read your league provided rule book for your division.
-You not only need to make sure that your assistant coaches know the rules but that you all can teach your players what they can and cannot do.
+Team managers, become familiar with the Little League Rules and Regulations as well as the East Orange Little League specific bylaws.
+It is not only the responsibility of the team managers to ensure assistant coaches know the rules but that they can teach their players what they can and cannot do.
 To do this you also must understand the rules to ensure you act in the best interest of your team during game play.
 Use these resources to hone your skills.

 Communications